 Those stockings weren’t empty yet.
 Mary and Laura pulled out two small packages.
 They unwrapped them, and each found a little heart-shaped cake.
 Over their delicate brown tops was sprinkled white sugar.
 The sparkling grains lay like tiny drifts of snow.

 The cakes were too pretty to eat.
 Mary and Laura just looked at them.
 But at last Laura turned hers over, and she nibbled a tiny nibble from underneath, where it wouldn’t show.
 And the inside of that little cake was white!

 It had been made of pure white flour, and sweetened with white sugar.

 For fans of the bygone era in which Little House on the Prairie was set, there is a certain aspect of food-related nostalgia for homespun treats like the heart-shaped biscuit cakes featured in this post.
+They seem like a cross between sugar cookies and shortbread.
 So simple and so delicious.
 Do enjoy!

 These heart-shaped cakes are mentioned in chapter 19 of Laura Ingalls Wilder’s Little House on the Prairie.
 Laura and Mary discover them at the bottom of their stockings while celebrating Christmas with their family in “Indian Territory” (the Osage Diminished Reserve).

 I added a pinch of cinnamon and cardamom and served them with homemade strawberry preserves.
 If you’re not sure how to make your own preserves, try our Plum Preserves recipe.

 What you’ll need to make these Heart Shaped Cakes

 Baking Soda.
 When you add baking soda to the ingredients for biscuits, you help the biscuits rise and make them soft and tender.